-In the NTP (1999) study, groups of 50 male and 50 female F344 rats were administered 1 2 aPCP (99% purity) in feed at concentrations of 0, 200, 400, or 600 ppm continuously for 105 weeks; additional groups of 60 male and 60 female rats were maintained on feed containing 3 1,000 ppm aPCP for 52 weeks followed by untreated feed until study termination at 2 years in a 4 stop-exposure study.
-The average doses of PCP were reported as 10, 20, 30, and 60 mg/kg-day 5 for male and female rats fed the 200, 400, 600, and 1,000 ppm diets, respectively.
-6 7 Histopathologic examination showed a significantly higher incidence (18%) of malignant 8 mesothelioma in 60 mg/kg-day males compared with that of controls; the incidence exceeded the range of historical controls.
+In the NTP (1999) study, groups of 50 male and 50 female F344 rats were administered aPCP (99% purity) in feed at concentrations of 0, 200, 400, or 600 ppm continuously for 105 weeks; additional groups of 60 male and 60 female rats were maintained on feed containing 1,000 ppm aPCP for 52 weeks followed by untreated feed until study termination at 2 years in a stop-exposure study.
+The average doses of PCP were reported as 10, 20, 30, and 60 mg/kg-day for male and female rats fed the 200, 400, 600, and 1,000 ppm diets, respectively.
+Histopathologic examination showed a statistically significantly higher incidence (18%) of malignant mesothelioma in 60 mg/kg-day males compared with controls; the incidence exceeded the range of historical controls.
 The mesotheliomas originated from the tunica vaginalis.
-The 9 incidence of nasal squamous cell carcinomas was also elevated (10%) in 60 mg/kg-day males.
-10 At study termination (2 years), the nasal tumors spread to the oral cavity in one of the male rats 11 in this dose group.
-When compared with concurrent controls, the tumor incidence in male rats 12 did not achieve statistical significance but did exceed the range of historical controls.
-Nasal 13 squamous cell carcinoma at 10 mg/kg-day was the only neoplastic finding in male rats treated for 14 the entire 2 years that occurred with a higher incidence (6%) than that of historical controls.
-15 16 However, NTP (1999) did not consider the finding at 10 mg/kg-day to be treatment related because the incidence at 20 (2%) and 30 mg/kg-day (0%) was less than or no greater than that of 17 concurrent controls (2%).
-Therefore, the only treatment-related neoplasms that occurred in male 18 rats were in those animals exposed to 60 mg/kg-day PCP in the stop-exposure study.
-The tumors 19 20 observed in the stop-exposure study were observed earlier than tumors at other doses (45 days 21 earlier for nasal tumors and 91 days earlier for mesotheliomas) and did not regress during the observation year in which animals were administered untreated feed.
-There were no treatment-22 23 related increases in the incidence of neoplasms at any anatomical site in females receiving aPCP.
-These data and results of the statistical analyses are presented in Table 4-14.
-NTP concluded 24 25 that this study showed some evidence of carcinogenic activity of PCP in male F344 rats, based on increased incidences of mesothelioma and nasal squamous cell carcinoma in the stop-26 27 exposure study.
+The incidence of nasal squamous cell carcinomas was also elevated (10%) in 60 mg/kg-day males.
+At study termination (2 years), the nasal tumors spread to the oral cavity in one of the male rats in this dose group.
+When compared with concurrent controls, the tumor incidence in male rats did not achieve statistical significance but did exceed the range of historical controls.
+Nasal squamous cell carcinoma at 10 mg/kg-day was the only neoplastic finding in male rats treated for the entire 2 years that occurred with a higher incidence (6%) than that of historical controls.
+However, NTP (1999) did not consider the finding at 10 mg/kg-day to be treatment related because the incidence at 20 (2%) and 30 mg/kg-day (0%) was less than or no greater than that of concurrent controls (2%).
+Therefore, the only treatment-related tumors that occurred in male rats were in those animals exposed to 60 mg/kg-day PCP in the stop-exposure study.
+The tumors observed in the stop-exposure study were observed earlier than tumors at other doses (45 days earlier for nasal tumors and 91 days earlier for mesotheliomas) and did not regress during the observation year in which animals were administered untreated feed.
+There were no treatmentrelated increases in tumor incidence at any site in females receiving aPCP.
+These data and results of the statistical analyses are presented in Table 4-17.
+NTP concluded that this study showed some evidence of carcinogenic activity of PCP in male F344 rats, based on increased incidences of mesothelioma and nasal squamous cell carcinoma in the stop-exposure study.
 Additionally, the tumors observed in the 1-year stop-exposure study did not regress when animals were examined 1 year after exposure stopped.
-28

-Table 4-14.
-Incidences of treatment-related neoplasms in male F344 rats fed purified PCP for up to 2 years
+Table 4-17.
+Incidences of treatment-related tumors in male F344 rats fed purified PCP for up to 2 years